Skip to main content

 Third-party attachments can be complex, particularly when dealing with assets held by financial institutions or other entities on behalf of the debtor.
 The obligations imposed on third parties help to simplify the process and prevent potential disputes or complications in the execution of attachment orders.

 Dutch courts consider several factors when determining whether to grant an attachment order.
-One crucial consideration is the plausibility of the applicant's claim.
+One key consideration is the plausibility of the applicant's claim.
 If the court deems the claim implausible prima facie, it will typically not grant an attachment order.
 This assessment helps prevent frivolous or unsubstantiated requests from unduly burdening the respondent.

 In certain circumstances, an attachment may be granted for a future claim that is not yet due.
 However, the court carefully evaluates: